punk4156/deepfried.horse/_posts/2023-3-13-rage-quit.md

 The purpose of rage quit is to protect DAO minorities from tyrannical majorities (DAO majorities don’t need protection from minorities, because only majorities can pass proposals).
 The theory is as follows: if the majority approves a proposal that the minority objects to, the minority can take their pro-rata share of the DAO treasury and exit the DAO before the proposal is executed.

-While the most extreme example of this kind of proposal is a ‘51% attack’, where a majority proposes that in addition to withdrawing their own pro-rata share of the DAO treasury, they’ll withdraw the minority’s share too, other examples are more subtle.
+While the most extreme example of this kind of proposal is a ‘51% attack’ (where a voting majority proposes that they’ll withdraw the entirety of the treasury, not just their own share) other examples are more subtle.

 A minority in one jurisdiction might be worried about legal risk if the majority in another jurisdiction passes a specific proposal.
 A minority might consider the spending of the DAO treasury on memes and public goods to be extremely wasteful.
 It’s ultimately not possible to encode rules in the protocol about what the minority should and shouldn’t be protected from; they are either protected by the ability to exit, or they are not.